audrasmi/RFFLSCAD/shapes.scad.md

-strut    | the width of the diagonal brace. wall     | the thickness of the thinned portion of the wall. diagonly | boolean, which denotes only the diagonal brace should be thick.
+strut    | the width of the diagonal brace. wall     | the thickness of the thinned portion of the wall. diagonly | boolean, which denotes only the diagonal brace should be thick. center   | If true, center at origin.
+Else, align edges to Y and Z axes.

 Examples: